You don’t blog? (5/5: the finale!)

 For a guestpost shirttail, it’s usually semi-biographical and semi-plug:—

-Protip on usage: Italicise your shirttails.
-I tend to do it in roman because the italic fount appearance on this blog design isn’t so hot.
+- PROTIP:— Italicise your shirttails.
+(I tend to do it in roman because the italic fount appearance on this blog design isn’t so hot.)

 “Marianne Dubois is author of this post and an attorney-at-law.
 She may be contacted at Sue, Runn & Grabbit LLP at the address given in the Contact page of this website.”